-Service issue evidence submission is available to the public.
-Members of the public may submit evidence documenting issues with Availability, Data Cap, and Business Service Only.
-Once the evidence submission type is selected, users will be prompted to answer questions pertaining to their provider, property type, and contact information before the opportunity to upload PDF(s) of evidence before submitting the problem for review by the State Broadband Office.
+Service issue challenges available to the public include Availability, Data Cap, and Business Service Only.
+Once the challenge type is selected, users will be prompted to answer questions pertaining to their provider, property type, and contact information before the opportunity to upload PDF(s), JPEG(s), BMP(s), CSV(s), or Word Document(s) of evidence before submitting the problem for review by the State Broadband Office.